LSIR/gsn/gsn-services/README.md

-# GSN Global Sensor Networks: web interface
+# GSN Global Sensor Networks : the Services

-This is a web interface for exploring the data processed by GSN.
-It is based on the python Django framework and AngulaJS.

-## Quick start

-Before starting you need python3 and [bower](http://bower.io/).
-It is also recommended to work inside a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

-  pip install -r requirements.txt

-  cp app/settingsLocal.py.dist app/settingsLocal.py

-  python manage.py migrate

-  python manage.py bower_install

-  python manage.py runserver

-## Configuration

-You can setup the backend database used by Django for storing users preferences by editing the app/settingsLocal.py file.
-It also contains the informations to connect to the GSN server API.

-For production environments, don't use the integrated web server and refer to the official [Django documentation](https://docs.djangoproject.com/en/1.8/howto/deployment/).
+This module provides the REST API of GSN and the access control layer.
+It is a Scala Play web application that read the GSN virtual-sensors configuration files and gets the data from the database directly.
+It can also register to a stream and forward it through a websocket (experimental).